keplergl/kepler.gl/README.md

 Actions payload creator to replace default kepler.gl action.
 Only use custom action when you want to modify action payload.

+##### `mint` (Boolean, optional)

+- Default: `true`

+Whether to load a fresh empty state when component is mounted. when parse `mint: true` kepler.gl component will always load a fresh state when re-mount the same component, state inside this component will be destroyed once its unmounted.
+By Parsing `mint: false` kepler.gl will keep the component state in the store even when it is unmounted, and use it as initial state when re-mounted again.
+This is useful when mounting kepler.gl in a modal, and keep the same map when re-open.

 #### 3. Dispatch custom actions to `keplerGl` reducer.

 One advantage of using the reducer over React component state to handle keplerGl state is the flexibility